 A key action for Courtenay is to weave the principles of truth and reconciliation into the fabric of every cultural effort.
-This means ensuring that the history, culture, and contributions of the K'ómoks First Nation and other Indigenous communities are not only acknowledged but celebrated throughout the city.
+This means ensuring that the history, culture, and contributions of K'ómoks First Nation, Métis, Inuit, and Urban Indigenous peoples are not only acknowledged but celebrated throughout the city.
 This commitment to reconciliation must guide the City's actions, policies, and the way it engages with the community, making it a cornerstone of Courtenay's cultural identity.